This spot has been added by

 First Bay snorkeling exploration tips

-You can snorkel the entire reef, which measures a hundred meters at its widest point, found in its northern part.
-The further south you go, the narrower the reef.
+You can snorkel the entire reef, which measures a hundred yards at its widest point, found in its northern part.
+The further south you go, the narrower the reef gets.

 Stonefish in First Bay, Aqaba